leangjia/blender_docs/manual/render/output/settings.rst

    This setting expands :ref:`files-blend-relative_paths` where a ``//`` prefix represents the directory of the current blend-file.

-Overwrite
-   Overwrite existing files when rendering.
-Placeholders
-   Create empty placeholder frames while rendering.
+Saving
    File Extensions
       Adds the correct file extensions per file type to the output files.
    Cache Result
       Saves the rendered image and passes to a multi-layer EXR file in temporary location on your hard drive.
       This allows the Compositor to read these to improve the performance, especially for heavy compositing.

 File Format
    Choose the file format to save to.
 Based on which format is used, other options such as channels, bit depth and compression level are available.

    For rendering out to images see: :ref:`saving images <bpy.types.ImageFormatSettings>`, for rendering to videos see :doc:`rendering to videos </render/output/file_formats>`.

 Color Mode
    Choose the color format to save the image to.
    Note that *RGBA* will not be available for all image formats.

    BW, RGB, RGBA

+Image Sequence
+   Overwrite
+      Overwrite existing files when rendering.
+   Placeholders
+      Create empty placeholder frames while rendering.

 .. hint:: Primitive Render Farm